EthanNValencia/RaspPi/README.md

 ![chart 2](https://github.com/EthanNValencia/RaspPi/blob/master/images/SeabornChart2.png?raw=true)

 #### Event Detections Per Day
 This chart shows the total occurences per day.
 The significant amount of vehicle detections on 2022-02-18 and 2022-02-19 are a little strange.
 I reviewed the footage of those days and they appear to be mostly accurate detection events.
 I'm not sure why there were so many vehicles passing the house that day.
-It could have been due to a a few solar panel installs that took place around that time. </br>
+It could have been due to a a few solar panel installs that took place around that time.
+Speculation: The huge bumb makes me think there was something wrong with my data collection.
+It makes me think that my system wasn't correctly detecting as many vehicles as it should have. </br>
 ![chart 2](https://github.com/EthanNValencia/RaspPi/blob/master/images/SeabornChart3.png?raw=true)